clehner/node-vim-netbeans/README.md

 node-vim-netbeans
 ==========

-An implementation of the [Vim Netbeans Protocol](http://vimdoc.sourceforge.net/htmldoc/netbeans.html), a socket interface designed for Vim integration into an IDE.
+An implementation of the [Netbeans Protocol](http://vimdoc.sourceforge.net/htmldoc/netbeans.html), a socket interface designed for Vim integration into an IDE.

 **vim-netbeans** allows you to create servers that Vim clients can connect to.
 You can control the Vim clients and get notifications about what they are doing.